MiB64/manual/using-mib64.md

 ## <center><b>Main Window</b></center>
 <b>

-This section will take you through using MiB64, and Should be straightforward enough—starting from the top:
+This section will take you through using MiB64, and Should be straightforward enough.

+Starting from the top:

 - Title bar shows the internal name of the loaded game, followed by the app title and version number.
 - Minimize, maximize (only in Game Browser), and exit buttons.